Bhatkhande Sanskriti Vishwavidyalaya: History

-During the 1970s & 1980s, the institute organized annual festivals in which the most eminent of the country's musicians performed.
-Some of the memorable concerts, that included performances by stars like Ravi shankar(Sitar), Amjad Ali Khan, Ustad Zakir Hussain, N Rajam, V.J Jog, Sitara Devi, etc. were part of the Lucknow Festival in the 1970s.
+During the 1970s and 1980s, the institute organized annual festivals in which the most eminent of the country's musicians performed.
+Some of the memorable concerts, that included performances by stars like Ravi Shankar, Amjad Ali Khan, Ustad Zakir Hussain, N Rajam, V.J Jog, Sitara Devi, etc. were part of the Lucknow Festival in the 1970s.
 During the same period various new courses, like "Thumri" (singer Mrs. Begum Akhtar was the honorary faculty), were introduced.

 In 2005, it organised a three-day classical music festival part of the Lucknow Mahotsav.

 Primarily teaching vocal, dance, musicology and applied music in Hindustani classical music, the institute also started teaching western classical music in 2009, a move that didn't go well with some chauvinists (not musicians or affiliated to the Institute), who feared that addition of Western classical music could later lead to replacement of Bharatnatyam courses by 'belly dancing.'

 In 2022 it was upgraded into a teaching and affiliating state University, and name was changed into Bhatkhande Sanskriti Vishwavidyalaya.